Commercial Revitalization Areas

 The County further encourages revitalization in these areas by offering tax incentives to qualifying properties.
 The Commercial Revitalization Tax Credit Program allows taxpayers who revitalize their properties to receive a property tax credit for up to five years, equal to the incremental increase in their real property tax assessment for improvements of at least $100,000.
-Properties must be located in one of the nine Commercial Revitalization Areas and certified by the Office of Planning and Zoning as a qualified property.
+Properties must be located in one of the eleven Commercial Revitalization Areas and certified by the Office of Planning and Zoning as a qualified property.
 The owner must apply to the County Office of Finance for the revitalization credit within 120 days after the notice of assessment from the State Department of Assessments and Taxation.

 For further information on the Commercial Revitalization Areas, contact: